g4bri-3l3/MooseAlto/README.md

 this script itself produces).
 Matched by (rule name, finding type).
-The real limitation is that renaming a rule between runs makes its findings look "resolved" under the old name and "new" under the new one, even though nothing about the underlying issue changed - there's no attempt to track a rule's identity across a rename.
+The real limitation is that renaming a rule between runs makes its findings look "resolved" under the old name and "new" under the new one, even though nothing about the underlying issue changed.
+There's no attempt to track a rule's identity across a rename.

 When set, the Algorithmic-based Findings table gets an extra **Comparison**